Azure/azure-sdk-for-net/sdk/identity/Azure.Identity/README.md

 ### Specify a user-assigned managed identity with `DefaultAzureCredential`

 Many Azure hosts allow the assignment of a user-assigned managed identity.
 The following examples demonstrate configuring `DefaultAzureCredential` to authenticate a user-assigned managed identity when deployed to an Azure host.
 The sample code uses the credential to authenticate a `BlobClient` from the [Azure.Storage.Blobs][blobs_client_library] client library.
-To do this, you can specify a user-assigned managed identity either by a client ID or a resource ID.
+It also demonstrates how you can specify a user-assigned managed identity either by a client ID or a resource ID.

 #### Client ID